kibook/s1kd-tools/s1kd-newdm/README.md

 -S &lt;BREX&gt;
 Determine the tech name from the SNS rules of a specified BREX data module.
 This can also be specified in the 'defaults' file with the key 'sns'.

+-I &lt;date&gt;
+Issue date of the new data module in the form of YYYY-MM-DD.

 Prompt (-p) option
 ------------------